sjpcp5/obsidian_notes/Technical/API/Building an E Commerce App with Microservices.md

 Example of synchronous, Service D, might use HTTP or JSON to send a request to the services it needs data from.
 ![[Pasted image 20240131171048.png]]

+#### Pros
+Synchronous communication is easy to understand conceptually Service D does not need a database
+#### Cons
+Introduces a dependency between services
+If any of the inter-services requests fail the overall request fails The entire request is only as fast as the slowest request We can easily introduce webs of requests
+- ![[Pasted image 20240208173351.png]]Example of web of requests
+## Asynchronous Communication
+Event bus handles all the notifications from the services